anacis/Instagram/README.md

 The following **additional** features are implemented:

 - [X] Style the profile page like the real Instagram profile page with a collection view.
+- [X] Can click on a post in the user's profile page and segue to a details view.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):